Updated: July 2, 2022

 Once you submit your consultation, you will be directed to your “dashboard”.
 Your dashboard includes:

-After electronically uploading your consultation, a board-certified dermatologist will examine your photos and information and will create a customized treatment plan, specifically for your skin type and acne severity.
+After electronically uploading your consultation, a board-certified dermatologist will examine your photos and information and will create a customized treatment plan, specifically for your skin type and condition.
 If your treatment plan includes a prescription (and it usually does), we electronically send it to your preferred pharmacy, and you can pick it up at your convenience.
 The dermatologist typically completes your consultation within 24 hours.
 No in-office visit is required.

 All of the doctors on Acne.ca are board-certified dermatologists, the authentic skin care experts.

 Ordinarily side effects can be anticipated and prevented.
 If there is an issue that is related to medications, a new prescription can be sent to your pharmacy of choice.
+Acne becoming worse in the short-term (within a 2 month period) is not typically considered a side-effect that requires a change in treatment.
+It is important to see through the initial treatment period.

 The initial prescription is ordinarily between two and four months and refills can be added on if it is deemed necessary.

 If the prescription is proving to be effective without side effects, it can be renewed.
+Once all refills are used, this will require another online consultation with the doctor just as new prescriptions require appointment and / or fees at traditional doctor's office.

 Dermatology is a visual specialty.
 Much of the training to be a dermatologist relates to visual pattern recognition.
 Dermatologists are trained to recognize the subtle visual cues of all skin disease.
 Ordinarily, the diagnosis of acne is straightforward.
-The mindset of the Acne.ca team is that early, active therapy by authentic skin experts:
+The mindset of the Acne.ca team is that of early, active therapy by authentic skin experts:

 On occasion, this is a necessity.
 Not all treatment protocols work all of the time of course.
 Occasionally, patients may require Accutane, chemical peels, and/or laser therapy.
 Cortisone injections are often necessary for inflamed acne cysts.
 These situations cannot be handled over the internet.
 However, the Acne.ca team can co-ordinate an appropriate referral.

-No. However, some health spending accounts may cover this service.
+Unfortunately, no. Telemedicine is not generally covered by provinical health plans.
+However, some health spending accounts may cover this service.

 Yes.
 Prescriptions from this service are treated identically to traditional prescriptions (i.e. from an in-person doctor visit).